Lovers of history, sunshine, tapas, wine, and all-night parties will find a million and one things to do in Malaga. We sure did!

 You can reach the botanical garden by car or by bus (line 61) which departs from Alameda, the main boulevard in Malaga, every hour.

-Things to Do in Malaga – Visit the Centre Pompidou Málaga
+Visit the Centre Pompidou Málaga

 Housed in a large and colorful glass cube, the Centre Pompidou Málaga, is a little piece of Paris in Andalusia.